robusta-dev/robusta/docs/help.rst

     Follow this guide for :ref:`upgrading CRDs from an older version <Manual Upgrade>`.

-.. details:: at least one sinks must be defined
+.. details:: at least one sink must be defined

    Verify ``sinksConfig`` is defined in your Robusta values file, with at least one sink like Slack, Teams or Robusta UI ("robusta_sink").
 If it's your first time installing, the fastest solution is to start configue creation from scratch.